feast-dev/feast-workshop/module_2/README.md

 This is obviously not a particularly useful transformation, but is helpful for explaining on demand transforms and request data.
 - **Request data** is any data available only from the request (at serving time). -
   - An example of this may be the amount of a credit card transaction that may be fraudulent.
-In the above example, there are `val_to_add` and `val_to_add_2` values passed in at request time.
+In the above example, there are `val_to_add` and `val_to_add_2` values passed in at request time, registered in Feast via a `RequestSource`.
 - An **on demand feature view**:
   - can take as input sources other feature views or request data.
   - applies a transformation on top of those sources (batch, streaming, or request).
     - Because a source feature view can have a `PushSource`, this means we can also apply a consistent last-mile transformation on both batch and streaming features.
   - Note that the above has a single `inputs` Pandas dataframe as input.
 This joins together all the sources for the `OnDemandFeatureView`

+**Why would a data scientist want to use `OnDemandFeatureView`?**

+Recall that in the previous module, we saw that using `PushSource` is valuable for ensuring consistent access to fresher feature values (at serving time) by integrating with streaming sources.
+The rationale is similar here:
+- Without `OnDemandFeatureView`s, data scientists will join batch sources and transform on that data directly.
+At serving time, the ML engineer now needs to think about each feature is pre-computed or whether it needs to be computed on the fly due to dependencies on request data.
+This will increase the time to production for the model.
+- With `OnDemandFeatureView`s, ML engineers can simply inspect the `FeatureService` for `RequestSource`s in any of the features, and pass that into `store.get_online_features`.

+Zooming back out, we can see what complexity Feast abstracts away from data scientists and engineers.

 ![](odfv_arch.png)